 • Primary shielding of the molten weld puddle.

 Makeshift shielding devices are often employed very effectively with titanium welds under shop or field conditions.
-These include use of plastic to completely enclose the workpiece and flood it with inert gas.
-Likewise, aluminium or stainless steel foil “tents,” taped over welds and flooded with inert gas, are used as backup shields.
+These include the use of plastic to completely enclose the workpiece and flood it with inert gas.
+Likewise, aluminum or stainless steel foil “tents,” taped over welds and flooded with inert gas, are used as backup shields.
 When such techniques are used, it is important that all air, which will contaminate welds, be purged from the system.
-An inert gas purge equal to ten times the volume of the air removed is a good rule-of-thumb for irregular spaces.
+An inert gas purge equal to ten times the volume of the air removed is a good rule of thumb for irregular spaces.
 A moderate rate of inert gas should be maintained until the weld is completed.

-Argon is generally selected in preference to helium for use in trailing shields and backup devices, primarily because of cost but also because it is more dense.
+Argon is generally selected in preference to helium for use in trailing shields and backup devices, primarily because of cost but also because it is denser.
 Helium, with its lower density, is sometimes used for trailing or backup shielding when the weld is above the device.
-It is important that separate flow controls are available for primary, secondary and backup shielding devices.
-Timer controlled pre-purge and post-purge of torch shielding, and solenoid valves with manual switches interlocked with the welding current for secondary and backup shielding are also useful.
+It is important that separate flow controls are available for primary, secondary, and backup shielding devices.
+Timer-controlled pre-purge and post-purge torch shielding, and solenoid valves with manual switches interlocked with the welding current for secondary and backup shielding are also useful.